|

 It’s on the water, has access to the mountains within 90 minutes, attracts a wide range of different types of people (which means it has a great food and drink scene), and has the best events calendar of any city in the Pacific Northwest.

-In this guide to spending 2 days in Seattle, we’re going to help you plan an amazing trip to Seattle and help you get a good dose of what makes Seattle so special.
+In this guide to spending 2 days in Seattle, we’re going to help you plan an amazing trip to Seattle and help you get a good dose of what makes the city so special.

 Over the course of a couple days, you’ll cover the main attractions, get a taste of the food and drink scene, the natural beauty surrounding the city, and the amazing neighborhoods you’ll find throughout Seattle that locals love.